-If the item is not considered within two meetings the Cabinet, Committee or the Council as applicable will provide an explanation as to the reasons.
+If the item is not considered within two meetings (if the Cabinet) or six weeks (if a Committee or the Council), the Cabinet, Committee or the Council as applicable will provide an explanation as to the reasons.

 Where decision-making has been delegated to an individual Cabinet Member or Officer, a copy of the report will be submitted to them for consideration.
-The Cabinet Member or Officer must consider the report and respond in writing within four weeks of receiving it.
+The Cabinet Member or Office must consider the report and respond in writing to within four weeks of receiving it.